1846689910/schoolproject/concises/my-ec/my-ec-notes.md

 - `src/client/.babelrc.js`: does the user set up correct `babelrc`

+  - for the loose stylus syntax which allow parentheses and semicolons, should watch the `sugarss` in `packages/electrode-archetype-react-app-dev/config/babel/babelrc-client.js`

 - `package.json`: does the user include the process env in command line, like `process.env.CSS_MODULE_SUPPORT=true clap dev`

 - `xclap.js`: does the user enable the process env in this file